wxwatchr/EmotionClassification/README.md

 This process was again repeated using base weights from the InceptionV3 model.
 The accuracy was 36.56%; performing better than the VGG19 model but worse than the VGG16 model.
 The InceptionV3 model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/InceptionV3model.py).

 With the low accuracy from the weighted CNNs, a custom CNN was created using multiple layers of Conv2D, BatchNormalization, MaxPooling, Dropout, and Dense layers.
 The model performed well with an accuracy of 86.22%.
 The custom CNN model code can be viewed [here](https://github.com/wxwatchr/EmotionClassification/blob/master/customCNN.py).

+**Conclusions**
+The custom CNN was able to achieve a high accuracy on the FER2013 data set.